-What is The First Click Test?
+What Is First Click Testing?

 It is the method of objective website estimation, which determines the process of a customer making his necessary task.
 The goal of the first-click test is to understand if the user’s action is simple and helps to reach his primary goal.
 Therefore, the test is essential for modern optimization and has the following advantages: